Amir Tibon

 Amir Tibon (אמיר תיבון; born 11 February 1989) is an Israeli journalist and writer.
 He works for Haaretz, but has also worked for Walla!
-News.
-He has also worked as a diplomatic correspondent.
+News and as a diplomatic correspondent.

 Biography

 Tibon's great-grandfather was a German soldier in World War I, and fled the country after the Nazis came to power.

 In the early 2000s, Amir Tibon was a resident of Tel Aviv.
-In late 2014, Tibon and his wife (then fiancée), Miri, moved to Kibbutz Nahal Oz, following a journalistic visit in August 2014.
+Tibon and his wife (then fiancée), Miri, moved to Kibbutz Nahal Oz, following a journalistic visit in August 2014.
 The couple has two daughters.

 On 7 October 2023, Nahal Oz was attacked by Hamas militants while Tibon and his family were at home.
 They remained in their house's safe room for ten hours until Tibon's father, Noam Tibon, a retired general, arrived from Tel Aviv, along with an Israeli soldier he picked up along the way.
-Following his rescue, Tibon stated in an article on his experience that "the Israeli state failed us".
+On October 8, Tibon wrote about his experience stating "the Israeli state failed us".

-The Road Between Us: The Ultimate Rescue is a 2025 Canadian documentary film which documents the rescue of Amir's family from their shelter in Nahal Oz by his father, Noam Tibon.
-It premiered at the Toronto International Film Festival in September 2025, and won the TIFF People's Choice Award, Documentary.

 On 9 October 2023, Tibon criticized American senator Josh Hawley for suggesting that American funding for Ukraine be redirected to Israel.
 Tibon considers himself a "left-leaning" Zionist.
 He noted in October 2024 that "Although I supported the war at the beginning...I now prefer an agreement to bring back the hostages and end the conflict".

 As of September 2024, Tibon and his family are living in Kibbutz Mishmar HaEmek.

+The 2025 Canadian documentary film The Road Between Us: The Ultimate Rescue documented the 2023 rescue of Tibon and his family.
+It premiered at the Toronto International Film Festival in September 2025, and won the TIFF People's Choice Award, Documentary.